 How can we accomplish as much good as possible with our giving?

 Our mission is to help others as much as we can with the resources available to us.
-So far, we’ve concentrated on selecting focus areas in two broad categories: Global Health and Wellbeing and Longtermism.
+So far, we’ve concentrated on selecting focus areas in two broad categories: Global Health and Wellbeing and Global Catastrophic Risks.

 Our main funders are Cari Tuna and Dustin Moskovitz.